-This is the essential Music Together® class, one that a child can attend from birth through age four - and through all nine song collections.
+This is the essential Music Together® class, one that a child can attend from birth through age five - and through all nine song collections.
 Child development researchers recommend mixed-age groupings because they foster natural, family-style learning.
 Younger children enjoy watching and imitating older ones; older children learn by leading younger ones; and adults are happy because the children in the family can go to class together.
 Each child participates at his or her own level in singing, moving, chanting, listening, watching, and exploring musical instruments.
 The class provides a variety of adult-child activities that are fun and offer new ways to play musically at home.
 Parents, grandparents, or nanny, individually or together, may accompany the children.
 The whole family is welcome for this important family music experience.
+TRY A FREE CLASS.

 Why mixed ages?
 Early childhood educators consistently recommend mixed-age groupings as an optimal learning environment for children under five years.
 In this setting, older children learn from being in a leadership role (a role they may not take when they're in a group of their peers), and younger children benefit from the example of an older child.
 Classes have a family feel, rather than a school orientation, an environment your child will have ample opportunity to experience when he enters the world of formal education in a few years.
 In addition, children of the same age are not necessarily in the same stage of music development and a mixed-age environment creates a space for exploration and discovery, rather than peer pressure.
 The Music Together curriculum is designed to teach on many levels of complexity at once, and Music Together teachers are trained in the art of mixed-age learning.